phreeza/manuscript_axon_potentials/doc/manuscript.md

 dipolar morphology of neurons is largely absent [@carr90], making dendritic sources unlikely.
 This differential morphology suggests that similar dipolar field potentials in owls and mammals emerge from different physiological substrates.
-Such a convergence might point towards an evolutionary pressure favoring such an EFP structure in coincidence detection systems, and indeed, @Goldwyn2016Neuronal have proposed a model in which this extracellular potential enhances the function of coincidence detectors through a form of ephaptic interaction.
+Such a convergence might point towards an evolutionary pressure favoring a bipolar EFP structure in coincidence detection systems, and indeed, @Goldwyn2016Neuronal have proposed a model in which this extracellular potential enhances the function of coincidence detectors through a form of ephaptic interaction.
 Their approach